jrmdev/mitm_relay/README.md

 This way, it is completely asynchronous.
 Meaning that if the server sends responses in successive packets it won't be a problem.

-"Match and Replace" rules can be used as well as Burp Scanner, but make sure to disable insertion points in URL params, headers and cookies (that wouldn't make sense).
-Only the POST data is what you're after.
+"Match and Replace" rules can be used.
+However, using other Burp features such as repeater, intruder or scanner is pointless.
+That would only target the dummy webserver used to echo the data back.

 The normal traffic flow during typical usage would be as below: